mhdrake/mhdrake.github.io/_pages/research.md

 ***

-Social Insurance Programs and Preferences for Redistribution: A Bayesian Adaptive Choice Experiment (with Neil Thakral, Linh T. T&ocirc;, and Valeria Zurla)
+<b>Social Insurance Programs and Preferences for Redistribution: A Bayesian Adaptive Choice Experiment</b> (with Neil Thakral, Linh T. T&ocirc;, and Valeria Zurla)

 ***